aaronbloomfield/ccc/uva/syllabus.md

 ### Course Staff ###

 - [Aaron Bloomfield](https://www.cs.virginia.edu/~asb) / aaron at virginia dot edu.
 Office: Rice Hall, room 402.
-Office hours are posted on the Collab landing page
+Office hours are posted on the Collab landing page, and will start the second week of the semester
-- Four undergraduate TAs (and possibly a Masters TA); their office hours are also posted on the Collab landing page
+- Four undergraduate TAs (and possibly a Masters TA); their office hours are also posted on the Collab landing page, and will start the second week of the semester

 ### Course Info ###

 - Lecture: M/W 2:00-3:15 in Thornton E303
-- Email: none; fill out a [support request][1] instead
+- Email: none; fill out a support request instead; the link is on the Collab landing page
 - Announcements will be done through the [daily announcements slide set](daily-announcements.html#/)
 <!-- - TAs and their office hours will be posted on the Collab course main page; all office hours start the second day of classes -->

 **Course content:** All the course content is available free online at [http://aaronbloomfield.github.io/ccc](http://aaronbloomfield.github.io/ccc), which is from a public github repository: [https://github.com/aaronbloomfield/ccc](https://github.com/aaronbloomfield/ccc).
-All the material in that repo is released under a [Creative Commons license](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA).
+All the source code in that repository is released under a [GPL 3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html), and all the non-source code material in that repository is released under a [Creative Commons license](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA).
 Note that this license and the public availability does NOT apply to the lecture videos.

 **Lectures:** Lecture attendance is required.
 There will be occasional attendance quizzes to verify this.
 These quizzes will be online, so bring a connected device (phone is fine) to take said quizzes.